Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

 zParserExtender implements some Quality of Life features for dialogues.
 More information can be found in [Dialogue constants article](../../../scripts/extenders/zParserExtender/dialogues/)

 ## AF Script Packet
-Enhaced Info Manager (implemented using Ikarus and LeGo) adds tonne of customisation and additional features to dialogues.
+Enhanced Info Manager (implemented using Ikarus and LeGo) adds tonne of customisation and additional features to dialogues.
 More information can be found in the [AFSP Enhanced Information Manager article](../../scripts/extenders/afsp/index.md)